 2. Small Games

 These are always great and cheap.
 Kids love them, parents don’t mind if they get broken or lost, and they’re fun.
-Try Paper/Foam Airplanes, a deck of cards, marbles, or Silly Putty.
+Try Paper/Foam Airplanes, a deck of cards, or marbles.

 4. Art Supplies

 Again, you can be across the board with this one from finger paints, to a box of Crayons, Sidewalk Chalk, or a nice watercolor set.
 A fun option